 It’s tough to knock spring rains.
 The moisture is welcome and critical to help your crops get off to a good start.
-But with the recent rainy stretch slowing planting across wide swaths of the country, Case IH track technology can help bring timeliness and efficiency to your operation.
+But when rains threaten to slow planting down, Case IH track technology can help bring timeliness and efficiency to your operation.

 A limited number of ideal planting days leaves little time for wasted motion.
 You need to ensure you make every day as productive as possible.
 You need to be more efficient.
 Tracks can help you get more done.